Timing Belts, Timing Chains & Components

 Timing Belts, Timing Chains & Components at 1A Auto

-What is a Timing Chain and where is it Located?
+What is a timing chain or belt and where is it located?

 The timing chain is the most important part of an automotive's engine timing system.
-Typically located on the front of the engine, the timing chain syncs together the rotation of the crankshaft and camshaft.
-While most older automobiles only had one camshaft inside the engine block and required only one timing chain, today’s more complex overhead cam motors can have as many as 4 cams and multiple chains connecting everything together.
+Typically located on the front of the engine, the timing chain helps the crankshaft rotate in sync with the camshaft.
+While most older automobiles required one timing chain since they only had one camshaft inside the engine block, today’s more complex overhead cam motors can have as many as four cams and multiple chains.

 Much like the timing chain, timing belts connect the camshaft to the crankshaft.
 However, instead of being a metal link design, timing belts are made of reinforced rubber.
 In order to fit in tighter and more intricate engine designs, the timing belt system may incorporate the use of multiple hydraulic or mechanical timing belt tensioners, and belt tensioner or idler pulleys.

 For an even more in-depth explanation of mechanical timing, belts, chains, how they each work, why they fail, maintenance and replacement tips and more, check out our timing belts Vs. timing chains guide.

 How do I know the timing belt or chain needs to be replaced?

 Since timing belts are rubber, they do require scheduled maintenance.
 The typical service life of an engine timing belt, at which point a replacement is required, is between 50,000 and 70,000 miles, but you should refer to manufacturer’s specifications for your specific application.
 A worn engine timing belt can break, causing a complete failure of the engine to operate.
 In vehicles equipped with Interference Engines, this could mean severe damage to the motor since the pistons and valves are only kept from colliding with each other by the timing belt’s movement.
 If the timing belt has been damaged prior to the recommended interval, a timing belt replacement must be obtained and installed immediately.